Black Friday | 25% off online accounting for 6 months!

-What is parental leave?Parental leave is a right for parents who are employees to take time off work to look after a child or make arrangements for the child’s welfare.
+Parental leave is a right for parents who are employees to take time off work to look after a child or make arrangements for the child’s welfare.
 Parents can use it to spend more time with children and strike a better balance between their work and family commitments.

-Parental leave is unpaid (unless your Employers offers a contractual right to payment) and available for each child born or adopted
+Parental leave is unpaid (unless your Employers offers a contractual right to payment) and available for each child born or adopted.

 Parental leave is available to employees who have, or expect to have, parental responsibility for a child.
-To be eligible, employees generally have to have one year’s continuous service with their current employer.
-For more information about continuous service, see our Guide here.
+To be eligible, employees generally have to have one years continuous service with their current employer.
+For more information about continuous service, see our guide here.

 Parental leave is for each child, so if twins are born/adopted each parent will get 18 weeks leave for each child.

-From 1st October 2014, prospective fathers/partners of pregnant women and intended parents in surrogacy arrangements, will have the right to take time off to attend two antenatal appointments with their partner.
-There is no legal right to paid time off and the time off to attend appointments will be for a maximum of 6.5 hours on each occasion.
+Since 1st October 2014, prospective fathers/partners of pregnant women and intended parents in surrogacy arrangements, will have the right to take time off to attend two antenatal appointments with their partner.
+There’s no legal right to paid time off and the time off to attend appointments will be for a maximum of 6.5 hours on each occasion.
 This applies to all employees and agency workers with 12 weeks service.
 ‘Fathers’ must provide reasonable notice of these appointments but there is no need (legally) to provide evidence of the appointment.

 If you are an Employer and need ongoing professional help with any staff/freelance issues then talk to us at The HR Kiosk – a Human Resources Consultancy for small businesses – our fees are low to reflect the pressures on small businesses and you can hire us for as much time as you need.